Kaalingar: Early life

 Kaalingar was born in Kaalingarayar tribe around the end of 12th century CE and was a farmer, soldier, and a physician.
 His commentary to the Kural chapter on fortification (Chapter 75) and other war-related chapters are rife with information about battlefield, which hints his military background.
 It is also believed that he might have migrated from the Kalinga country and hence known by the name.
 He is believed to have lived around the 12th century CE.
 Kaalingar had great respect for Valluvar and referred to him as "Lord Valluvar" in his work.
 He is believed to have published his commentary around 1225 CE.

+Similar to the commentaries by Paridhiyar, Pariperumal, and Mallar, Kaalingar's commentary is believed to have been originated in the Kongu Region.

 Religion

 Kaalingar is believed to have been a follower of Jainism.
 This is evident by his explanations given to Kural couplets 377 and 580.

 Commentary on the Kural text

 Kaalingar's commentary on the Kural text is believed to have been considered the greatest commentary before the appearance of Parimelalhagar’s work.
 He quotes several older works in his commentary, which serves as a proof to his erudition.
 Kaalingar's commentary is known for its grammatically pure writing and usage of High Tamil vocabulary that appealed to the reader.
 The commentary is devoid of complex phraseology or intricate meanings.
 He provides the lexical meaning of terms wherever necessary.
 Unlike Manakkudavar and Pari Perumal, Kaalingar has followed the Tiruvalluva Maalai for subdividing the Kural books of Aram, Porul, and Inbam.
 At the end of each chapter, he introduces and connects the theme of the chapter that follows.
 However, he refrains from describing the meaning of the title of chapters.

 In his commentary, Kaalingar, like the other Medieval commentators, makes several changes to the chapter arrangements and the order of Kural couplets within each chapter.
 He gives the justification for his arrangement of the Kural chapters at the end of each chapter.
 For example, in Book III of the Kural (the Book of Love), Kaalingar's arrangement varies in three places.
 He makes several comparisons between various Kural couplets in numerous places throughout his work.
 He gives an altogether new meaning and explanation for couplets 510, 517, 593, 614, and 1050.
 His commentary is similar to Paridhi's in couplets 161, 163, 167, and 1313.
 In Book III, his commentary resembles Pariperumal's in a couple of places.
 He also quotes from other classics such as the Naladiyar, Purananuru, Jivaka Chinthamani, and Tolkappiyam.